This day in history

 Other early inventors who worked on the light bulb include Jean Eugene Robert-Houdin, who displayed his lights in France and Alexander Lodygin, who received Russian and American patents.
 His American patents were for lights with a wide range of filaments: chromium, iridium, rhodium, ruthenium, osmium, molybdenum and tungsten.

 British scientist Joseph Swan began his work on the light bulb in 1850.
 His early experiments revolved around carbonized paper filaments in an evacuated glass bulb.
 While his lights worked, he didn’t have a good vacuum, so they didn’t stay lit for long.
 He then began working with Charles Stearn, an expert in vacuums.
 In December 1878, Swan demonstrated his light using a thin carbon rod.
-While his light was successful, it also wasn’t commercially viable because it required large conductors.
+While his light was successful, it wasn’t commercially viable because it required large conductors.
 He went on to develop “parchmentised thread” from cotton in 1880.
 His house was then the first in the world to be lit by a light bulb and later hydroelectric power.

 By 1878, Thomas Edison had been working as an inventor for over 10 years.
 Up to that point he’d invented an electrical vote recorder, improved stock tickers and telegraphs, and invented the first phonograph.
 Then in the summer of 1878, he turned his attention to light bulbs, hoping to create the first practical incandescent bulb that could be sold commercially.
-He first files his first patent for “Improvement in Electric Lights” on October 14, 1878.
+He filed his first patent for “Improvement in Electric Lights” on October 14, 1878.
 Edison first tested carbon and platinum, and then a host of other materials including celluloid, cedar, coconut hair, fishing line, and cotton soaked in boiling tar.
 He conducted some 2,000 tests that ultimately led him to his success – a carbonized thread of cotton.

 Then on October 22, 1879, Edison tested his latest version of the incandescent light with the carbonized cotton thread.
 And it burned for 13-and-a-half hours at a brightness equivalent to 33 candles.
 Even though this was the first successful and commercially viable test of an incandescent light bulb, Edison improved further on his design before filing for a patent for it on November 4.
 His patent described an electric lamp using “a carbon filament or strip coiled and connected … to platina contact wires.”
 While his patent included several ways of creating a carbon filament using “cotton and linen thread, wood splints, papers coiled in various ways,” Edison later found that carbonized bamboo could last for over 1200 hours.